WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 * /r/CrackWatch - To keep up to date on crack news of PC game releases.
 In regards to new popular AAA releases, if there is no news here, then there is no news.

-* /r/CrackSupport -  For those who have already downloaded their desired (pirated) software/game, but require technical assistance with it.
+* /r/CrackSupport -  For those who have already downloaded their desired (pirated) game, but require technical assistance with it.

 * /r/DataHoarder